stephaniesimms/mux-sandbox/README.md

 python -m SimpleHTTPServer
 ```

-Then open a browser and go to
+then open a browser and go to

 ```
 localhost:8000